liblaf/tiny-mesh-viewer/documentation/build.md

 ## Preview

 See `demo/` for available demos.
-Note that you don't need to invoke `cmake` directly, the targets are in the `Makefile` at the root of the project.
+Note that you don't need to invoke `cmake` directly, the targets can be found in the `Makefile` at the root of the project.